PraneethChandra18/MockDataGenerator/README.md

-The output will be generated in a file named mockScenario.txt in the current Directory.
+The output will be generated in a file named mockScenario.txt in the current directory.